Meena Kumari: Relationship with Madhubala

+Madhubala's sister, Madhur Brij Bhushan, later confirmed in interviews that Madhubala considered Kumari her only real contemporary in terms of acting talent and often sought out her films to study her performances.

+Madhubala died on 23 February 1969, shortly after her 36th birthday.
+Her funeral was attended by numerous industry contemporaries, despite the strained relationships of the preceding decade.
+Among the attendees was Kumari, who was herself battling advanced liver cirrhosis at the time.
+Kumari had initially rushed to Madhubala's residence, but arrived after the funeral procession had already left for the cemetery.
+Despite her fragile health, Kumari followed the procession to the Juhu Muslim Cemetery.

+Upon seeing Kumari's frail and pale condition at the graveside, Nargis reportedly expressed shock, questioning why she had risked her health to attend.
+Kumari reportedly replied, "I had to see her one last time."
+Film historians view this gesture as a significant act of closure between the two icons, whose lives were often compared by the public.

 Personal life

 Marriage to Kamal Amrohi (1952)

 Kamal Amrohi met Kumari in 1938, while searching for a child actor for the film Jailor.
 Years later, on the sets of Tamasha, Ashok Kumar introduced him to Kumari, who later offered her a lead role in his upcoming film Anarkali.
 The contract was signed on 13 March 1951 but on 21 May 1951, Kumari was involved in a car accident while returning from Mahabaleshwar to Bombay.
 She was admitted to Sassoon Hospital in Poona for an injury to the left hand and Amrohi visited her regularly.

 This hospital love affair continued for four months.
 The accident left Kumari with a banded left little finger for life.
 She covered her left hand with a dupatta or saree during shoots.
 The film Anarkali was eventually shelved.
 On 14 February 1952, Kumari and Amrohi secretly married in a simple "Niqah" ceremony in the presence of a Qadi and Kumari's younger sister, Mahliqa (Madhu).
 After the ceremony, the newlyweds parted.
 Amrohi left for Sion and Kumari and Madhu returned home.
 The marriage was kept secret from the family and media, although Amrohi was already married and had three children from his previous wife.
 After several months, the marriage was leaked and Ali Bux recommended a divorce.
 Kumari remained adamant on her decision, but stayed in her father's house.
 Meanwhile, Amrohi planned a film called Daaera in 1953 and decided to cast Kumari, now his wife.
 She unsuccessfully asked for her father's permission, then left for her husband's residence at Sion.